Manage ranking expression rules

 After a while, if a rule has actually been affecting the behavior of a significant number of end users, your Coveo ML models will typically adapt their output accordingly, often rendering the original rule obsolete.

-Normally, you should apply a condition to each ranking expression rule.
+Normally, you should apply a condition to a ranking expression rule.
 Instead of creating rules that affect most, or all queries originating from a search interface, consider whether you can apply indexing techniques to improve relevance directly in your index.
-Also avoid creating rules that are too specific; if a rule merely applies to an insignificant volume of queries (for example, one or two queries per month), it will likely not produce enough compelling usage analytics data for your Coveo ML models to learn anything meaningful.
+Also avoid creating rules that are too specific.
+If a rule applies to only one or two queries per month, it will likely not produce enough compelling usage analytics data for your Coveo ML models to learn anything meaningful.

 Ranking expression rules can have unexpected side effects.
 When you add a new rule in a query pipeline, it’s often a good idea to use A/B testing to validate whether this rule is affecting relevance as expected in your solution before allowing it to alter a significant volume of queries.
 You may also want to set up an A/B test before definitively removing an existing rule from a query pipeline.